foxdonut/seview/README.md

 ## Features

-`seview` supports CSS-style selectors in tag names, `{ className: boolean }` for toggling classes, using an array or varags for children, flattening of nested arrays, and removal of null/empty elements.
+`seview` supports CSS-style selectors in tag names, `{ class: boolean }` for toggling classes, using an array or varags for children, flattening of nested arrays, and removal of null/empty elements.

 ### Element